A website redesign is a very big project for any business.

 There are a plethora of other reasons why you might decide it’s in your business’ interest to redesign your website.
 If you would like to dig deeper into the topic and make sure you really need to go ahead, see our checklist below:

-Creating a Strategy for your Redesign
+Creating a Strategy for your Redesign.

 So, you’ve decided to move forward with a redesign.
 Now it’s time to create a strategy and plan some attainable goals along with how you will carry them out.